lhr-solar/BPS/Docs/source/Overview/design-requirements.rst

     * Trip system that disconnects the battery from the car when:

         * the voltage of a module exceeds the safe range
+        * the current through the cells exceeds the safe range
-        * the temperature exceeds the maximum specified in the datasheets
+        * the temperature exceeds the maximum specified in the datasheet
         .. note::
-            The temperature limit varies depending on whether the battery is charging or discharging.
+            The temperature and current limits vary depending on whether the battery is charging or discharging.
             Account for both situations in the design.

-    * Error light indicator in the dashboard
+    * Error light indicator on the dashboard
     * Strobe light indicator on the cockpit canopy
     * Emergency shutoff switch on the cockpit canopy
     .. note::